What Is Stalkerware & How To Remove It From Your Device?

 4) Cocospy

 Cocospy is an app that monitors Android smartphones and tablets.
-It offers advanced features that track your child’s online activities and monitor employee activities and behavior during working hours.
+It offers advanced features that track your child’s online activities and monitor employee activities, behavior, and performance management during working hours.
 However, it may be less impactful than other apps mentioned on this list, as it can manage contacts.
 It also has geofences to alert you if the phone goes out of bonds.

 5) AndroidLost